ENSTA Paris and the Institut Polytechnique de Paris

 A school on a human scale with a personalised curriculum

-ENSTA Paris welcomes its students for three years, in classes of 250 students on an average.
+ENSTA Paris welcomes its students for three years, in classes of 250 students on an average, in student path or by apprenticeship.
 From the second year onwards, each student is supervised by a mentor teacher-researcher; each mentor supervises an average of five students.

 ENSTA Paris students have many opportunities to personalise their education.
 In addition to the choices that they all have to make during their schooling, they can, if they wish and in agreement with the school management, adjust their curriculum.
 They are individually supported in their choices by the teaching team.